byu-cpe/ecen625/_labs/lab_vitis_hls.md

 experiments with various handwritten input digits.
 * `Makefile`: a makefile for you to easily compile source code into an executable named digitrec and execute the program to check results (enter `make`).
-* `run.tcl`: the template project Tcl script that allows you to run Vivado HLS synthesis in command line (`vivado_hls -f run.tcl`).
+* `run.tcl`: the template project Tcl script that allows you to run Vitis HLS synthesis in command line (`vivado_hls -f run.tcl`).